-(11) PROSECUTOR.
-A district attorney or his or her designee.

-3 (12) SECRETARY.
-The Secretary of the Alabama State 4 Law Enforcement Agency or his or her designee.

-5 (13) WIRE COMMUNICATION.
-A communication made in 6 whole or in part through the use of facilities for the 7 transmission of communications by the aid of wire, cable, or 8 other like connection between the point of origin and the 9 point of reception furnished or operated by a person engaged 10 as a common carrier in providing or operating the facilities 11 for the transmission of communications.
+- 1 (11) PROSECUTOR.
+A district attorney or his or her designee. - 3 (12) SECRETARY.
+The Secretary of the Alabama State 4 Law Enforcement Agency or his or her designee. - whole or in part through the use of facilities for the transmission of communications by the aid of wire, cable, or other like connection between the point of origin and the point of reception furnished or operated by a person engaged as a common carrier in providing or operating the facilities for the transmission of communications.

-\$20-2A-2.
+12 \$20-2A-2.

-(a) No individual or other agency, other than the Alabama State Law Enforcement Agency, may own or possess an electronic, mechanical, or other device as defined in Section 20-2A-1.

-(b) Only investigative officers, as defined in Section 1, may install, operate, or monitor an electronic, mechanical, or other device.

-(c) Any law enforcement officer may assist in the operation and monitoring of an interception of a wire or electronic communication as long as an investigative officer is present at all times.
+- (a) No individual or other agency, other than the Alabama State Law Enforcement Agency, may own or possess an electronic, mechanical, or other device as defined in Section 20-2A-1. - (b) Only investigative officers, as defined in Section 20-2A-1, may install, operate, or monitor an electronic, mechanical, or other device. - (c) Any law enforcement officer may assist in the operation and monitoring of an interception of a wire or electronic communication as long as an investigative officer is present at all times. - (d) The Alabama State Law Enforcement Agency shall perform audits on the electronic, mechanical, or other devices.

-(d) The secretary may approve the use of an electronic, mechanical, or other device that is being used by a federal agency, as long as the approval is made in writing and attached to the original affidavit.
+(e) The secretary may approve the use of an electronic, mechanical, or other device that is being used by a federal agency, as long as the approval is made in writing and attached to the original affidavit.

-Orders authorizing, approving, or extending the interception of wire or electronic communications may be granted, subject to this chapter when the intercept may provide or has provided evidence a person is committing, has committed, or is about to commit a felony drug offense included in Article 5, commencing with Section 13A-12-201, of Chapter 12, of Title 13A.
+Orders authorizing, approving, or extending the interception of wire or electronic communications may be granted, subject to this chapter, when the intercept may provide or has provided evidence a person is committing, has committed, or is about to commit a felony drug offense included in Article 5, commencing with Section 13A-12-201, of Chapter 12, of Title 13A.

-10 (a) (1) An investigative officer may submit a written request to the secretary requesting the secretary apply for an 11 12 intercept order.
-If the secretary approves the request, the 13 secretary may submit a written request to the Attorney General requesting the Attorney General apply for an intercept order 14 15 to a judge of competent jurisdiction.
-The written request 16 shall be on a form approved by the Attorney General and shall include an affidavit.
-17 a.
-The identity of the investigating officer makingthe application.
+- (a) (1) An investigative officer may submit a written request to the secretary requesting the secretary apply for an intercept order.
+If the secretary approves the request, the secretary may submit a written request to the Attorney General requesting the Attorney General apply for an intercept order to a judge of competent jurisdiction.
+The written request shall be on a form approved by the Attorney General and shall include an affidavit. - (2) The affidavit shall include all of the following: - 24 a.
+The identity of the investigating officer making 25 the application.